edX Quantum-safe Digital Infrastructures: Technical Challenges and Solutions

 Exercises include:

-The course does not include implementation programming but engages with technical specifications at a level of detail that practitioners can use directly.
+The course does not include implementation programming but engages with the technical concepts at a level of detail that practitioners can use directly.

 Why take this course?